palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

 Step 3: Create and EC2 Instance
 -------------------------------

-Next, you need to spin up a new Ubuntu 14.04 server which will run the Django project.
+Next, you need to spin up a new Ubuntu 14.04 server to host the Django project.

 .. code-block:: bash

     $ fab createec2

-By default, the server will have 100 GBs of disk space allocated on a c3.large class instance.
+By default, the server will have 100 GBs of disk space allocated on a c3.large `class instance <https://aws.amazon.com/ec2/instance-types/>`_.
 If need be, you can override these settings:

 .. code-block:: bash